dansanderson/mega65-welcome-guide/concepts.md

 The MEGA65 team continues to make improvements to this firmware, and you will want to update your machine with new firmware as updates become available.
 Other contributors are developing alternate FPGA programming to simulate other computers, such as a Commodore 64.

 To make managing multiple sets of firmware easy, MEGA65 describes each set as a _core_.
-You will download a core data file (described in the manual as a _bitstream_), copy the file to the microSD card, and follow a procedure to install the core in one of seven user-accessible slots.
+You will download a core data file (sometimes referred to as a _bitstream_), copy the file to the microSD card, and follow a procedure to install the core in one of seven user-accessible slots.
 You can access a menu to tell MEGA65 which core to use.

 The MEGA65 always retains a copy of its original factory core (in "slot 0").
 If something goes wrong while updating another core, you can always go back to the original version.